Mary E. Dreier & Frances A. Kellor Residence

 Mary E. Dreier (1875-1963) and Frances A. Kellor (1873-1952) were Progressive-Era social activists, who were part of a large network of lesbian reformers in early twentieth century New York.
 They met in c.
 1903 and, despite their different backgrounds, lived for almost fifty years in what writer Victoria A. Brownworth calls a “passionate and consuming” relationship.
 Dreier was born into a wealthy family in Brooklyn, while Kellor grew up in poverty in the Midwest.
 Although well-educated as a child, Dreier did not go to college, while Kellor’s life was transformed by higher education, including a law degree from Cornell, and the study of sociology at the University of Chicago and social work at the New York School of Philanthropy.
 Dreier was a traditionally feminine woman, while Kellor was a more “butch” figure, often dressing in tailored, masculine clothing.
 But both were passionate activists who believed in the value of legislation to ameliorate conditions among the poor and downtrodden.

-Dreier eventually became disillusioned with the labor movement because of its sexism and turned to both suffrage and advocating for reform legislation as more successful tools for ameliorating conditions of women workers.
+While some of the other wealthy women involved with the WTUL, including Marot, became less focused on working closely with immigrant Jewish and Italian workers, Dreier retained her commitment to improving the lives of all working women and continued to actively support the WTUL financially and with her time.
+Dreier and other women at the WTUL eventually became disillusioned with the labor movement because of its sexism and turned to both suffrage and advocating for reform legislation as more successful tools for ameliorating conditions of women workers.
 She was one of the few suffrage leaders who actively sought the inclusion of working women in the movement at a time when most suffrage leaders took a more elitist view.
 Dreier was a leader in the New York Women’s City Club where she began working with reformers such as Frances Perkins and Eleanor Roosevelt.

 Dreier was also concerned about rights for Black women and supported the national meeting where the NAACP was founded in 1909.
-After the Triangle Waist Company fire in 1911, which killed 146 mostly women garment workers, Dreier served on the New York Factory Investigating Commission, which successfully recommended many reforms passed by the state legislature.
+After the Triangle Waist Company fire in 1911, which killed 146 garment workers, most of whom were women, Dreier was the only woman on the New York Factory Investigating Commission, which successfully recommended many reforms passed by the state legislature.
 As Schofield has stated:

 She didn’t carry a trade union card, but there was no more devoted trade unionist than Mary Dreier.